Camp FAQs

 What if my child needs to take medication during camp?

-When registering your camper, you will complete a medical questionnaire informing us of any allergies, conditions or medications.
-If your child needs to bring medication to camp it MUST be checked into Education Director.
-It should be in a clear plastic baggy with child’s name clearly marked and with complete dosage instructions.
-Camp staff will not administer any medication without a signed authorization from the parent/guardian on file.
+When registering your camper, you will complete a medical questionnaire informing us of any allergies, conditions, or medications.
+If your child needs to bring medication to camp, it MUST be checked in with the Education Director.
+It should be in a clear plastic bag with the child’s name clearly marked and with complete dosage instructions.
+Camp staff will not administer any medication without a pre-signed authorization from the parent/guardian on file.

 Inclement Weather / Power Outage

 Camp is held rain or shine.
-In the event of Severe Weather, parents may elect to keep their camper home or sign-them out early.
-If a power outage occurs during the camp day, adequate time will be given for power to be restored before contacting parents for sign-outs.
-If there is no power before the day begins, we will do the best to notify all camp families.
-Acts beyond our control are not eligible for refunds, credits or make-ups.
+In the event of Severe Weather, parents may elect to keep their camper home or sign them out early.
+If a power outage occurs during the camp day, adequate time will be given to restore power before contacting parents for sign-outs.
+If there is no power before the day begins, we will do our best to notify all camp families.
+Acts beyond our control are not eligible for refunds, credits, or make-ups.

 Financial assistance is available for summer camp tuition.
-Need-based tuition assistance is awarded for up to 2 weeks per child per family, or one 3-week session of the Summer Youth Intensive.
-Click here for guidelines and deadline information.
+Need-based scholarships are awarded for up to 2 weeks per child/family, one 3-week session for the Summer Youth Intensive, or one 4-week Teen Summer Theatre session.
+The 2025 Scholarship Application, guidelines and deadline information is available on our website by clicking the summer camp tab and scrolling to the Tuition Assistance Tab.